r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Lord Iemitsu used to have a weak constitution too.
 I'll never forget his brush with smallpox as long as I live...

 **Kasuga-no-Tsubone:**
-Anyway, now that you're one of my charges,{(M) Lord /(F) Lady} Fujimaru, I'll have to make sure you stay in good health too.
+Anyway, now that you're one of my charges,[♂ Lord /♀ Lady] Fujimaru, I'll have to make sure you stay in good health too.

 **Kasuga-no-Tsubone:**
 Please, I implore you not to push yourself too hard.